 - Establish visiting hours so that you can have both support and privacy - Select a family member or friend to be in charge of relating updates by phone or email to others who are concerned - Educate yourself about the condition of the person receiving care.
-Talk to your physician and your hospice care team.
+Talk to your physician.
 Information is empowering - Realize that no one can be all things to all people.
 You may not be able to live up to everyone's expectations; try not to dwell on negative comments